pantheon-systems/documentation/source/content/test-global-cdn-caching.md

 1. Open a terminal.
 1. Enter the following command with your full Pantheon domain URL.
-    - The `-L` flag tells curl to resend the request to the new location in the case of a 301, 302, or 303 redirect.
+    - The `-L` flag instructs curl to resend the request to the new location in the case of a 301, 302, or 303 redirect.
     - The `-I` flag sends a HEAD request to fetch only the HTTP headers for the specified URL.
     - The `-H 'accept-encoding: gzip, deflate, br'` flag and header forces curl to more closely simulate a typical browser request, resulting in typical cache behavior.
     - The `egrep '(HTTP|cache-control|age:)'` command limits the output to include only the relevant information.